 Different types of surgeries can be performed to minimize the effects of CEA.
-Laser surgery, retinal reattachment surgery as well as cryosurgery can be performed in which defected cells and tissues can be destroyed after freezing them by liquid nitrogen.
+Laser surgery, retinal reattachment surgery as well as cryosurgery can be performed in which defective cells and tissues can be destroyed after freezing them in liquid nitrogen.
 This process prevents retinal detachment in most cases.

 How to Prevent Collie Eye Anomaly?

 This is an eyesight disease.
 There is not any proper cure for this disease however different surgeries can be performed to minimize its effect.

 The best way to get through this is to take your dog for examination as he arrives home and avoids dogs with genes of CEA.
 Different tests can be run to check the presence of collie eye anomaly in your Border collie and other dogs.
 Good eyesight of your border collie is very important.